-The mere mention of Santa Monica vacations tends to conjure up images of endless white sandy beaches, the ultimate in fine dining, and no-limit budgets lavished on ultra-luxe Santa Monica hotels.
+The mere mention of Santa Monica vacations tends to conjure up images of endless white sandy beaches, the ultimate in fine dining, and no-limit budgets lavished on ultra-luxe hotels.

-Is it because of the seemingly constant parade of celebrities who flock here for unforgettable meals, the laid-back locals who hardly give them a glance, or the five-star hotels that cater to their every whim?
+Is it because of the seemingly constant parade of celebrities who flock here for memorable meals, the laid-back locals who hardly glance at them, or the five-star hotels that cater to their every whim?

 It's safe to say the answer is found in all of the above, and then some.